 Verona Pharma Announces Analyses Demonstrating Ensifentrine Reduced Exacerbation Rates Across Subgroups in Phase 3 ENHANCE-2 Trial for COPD

-/EIN News/ -- LONDON and RALEIGH, N.C., Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Verona Pharma plc (Nasdaq: VRNA) (“Verona Pharma” or the “Company”), announces additional exacerbation* subgroup analyses from the Phase 3 ENHANCE-2 (“Ensifentrine as a Novel inHAled Nebulized COPD thErapy”) trial in chronic obstructive pulmonary disease (“COPD”).
-Top-line results from the trial are available on Verona Pharma’s website here.
+LONDON and RALEIGH, N.C., Oct.
+14, 2022 (GLOBE NEWSWIRE) -- Verona Pharma plc VRNA ("Verona Pharma" or the "Company"), announces additional exacerbation* subgroup analyses from the Phase 3 ENHANCE-2 ("Ensifentrine as a Novel inHAled Nebulized COPD thErapy") trial in chronic obstructive pulmonary disease ("COPD").
+Top-line results from the trial are available on Verona Pharma's website here.

 As previously reported, in the overall study population, ensifentrine demonstrated a 42% reduction in the rate of moderate to severe exacerbations over 24 weeks compared to those receiving placebo (p=0.0109).
 Results of the subgroup analyses confirmed positive effects consistent with the exacerbation reduction observed in the overall population across all subgroups analyzed over 24 weeks.
 ENHANCE-2 was not powered for exacerbation rate in subgroups.